 Homecoming planning — Homecoming is early this fall (Oct.
-1-4), so it's already time for offices, departments, and student organizations to plan their participation.
+1-4), so it's already time for student organizations to plan their participation.
 Register parade entries, renaissance faire booths, and valet parking workers by Sunday, May 10.

 Students receive Davis grants — Two student-led projects have received $10,000 Davis Projects for Peace grants.
 Mullohoji Juraev '16 will travel this summer to Shurab, Tajikistan, to improve learning conditions at a public school in his home country.
 Max Chinnah '15 and Megan Weichers '15 will use the grant to construct and test their solar-powered cookers in Ghana.
 Wartburg students have received a grant every year since the program’s inception.
 This is the first year Wartburg has received funding for two projects.
 Click here to read more.